 Work-study awards are announced prior to each school year, making summer the perfect time to look for work-study positions.
 Sometimes you may receive emails from professors or see social media posts that invite you to apply to some of these positions, but the most reliable method of verifying what opportunities exist is by browsing the student portal.
 Within the portal, applicants can see when a listing was posted and the job’s start date.
 Try your best to apply earlier rather than later for positions that appeal to you!
 Plus, if you’re interested in a few of the positions that you find, don’t worry.
 You can apply to and even hold multiple work-study jobs at once!

 Most work-study jobs will require you to send a resume and undergo an interviewing process.
-Don’t be nervous about this; the Career Center has plenty of resources for you to hit this part of the hiring process out of the park.
+Don’t be nervous about this; Berkeley Career Engagement has plenty of resources for you to hit this part of the hiring process out of the park.
 Whatever your hangups may be, don’t worry!
 Work-study is designed to help you: bosses are extremely understanding and are usually flexible for students.

 Great!
 You Got a Job Offer!